Eslam-Soliman/Software-Development-Assessment/README.md

 ## API Documentation
 - The API has a single POST endpoint for recommending banking products to users based on their banking and social information
 - The API POST endpoint only accepts parameters send in the query URL
+- Each parameter in the parameters list can take one value or multiple values (for multiple input rows), separated by a comma.

 - Endpoint parameters